 This totally original Denmark build brings new meaning to the phrase “brick house.”
 Constructed from over 25 million LEGO bricks, it commemorates the birth of a legend—LEGO (psst...Billund is LEGO's hometown!).
 Visitors can explore six Experience Zones when they make the pilgrimage, shop the LEGO store, bounce around the playgrounds and explore the colorful rooftop spaces.
 Talk about house envy!

 Book a sweet spot in Billund at the New LEGOLAND Holiday Village to really blow your bittty brick lover's mind.
 Overnight in one of their new Wilderness Barrels (think: Frodo's Hobbit House) surrounded by LEGO built wild animals and decor.
 Or maybe you'd prefer a LEGO NINJAGO or Wild West-themed cabin for your night's stay?
 But if creature comforts are more your style, the Pirates' Inn Motel can't be beat.
 No matter which totally tricked out LEGO experience you choose, expect plenty of outdoor play space and family-friendly activities too!

 BrickCon - Seattle, WA

-Now in its 17th year, this is a LEGO celebration West Coasters won’t want to miss!
-It spans a long weekend in early October (6th & 7th) and features thousands of models built by adult LEGO hobbyists.
-This year’s theme, Hidden Worlds, will surely leave lots of room for builders of all sizes to be inspired and create their own masterpieces in the expansive Building Zone.
+Now in its 18th year, this is a LEGO celebration West Coasters won’t want to miss!
+It spans over two days (October 5 & 6, 2019) and features thousands of models built by adult LEGO hobbyists.
+Each year offers a different theme that will surely leave lots of room for builders of all sizes to be inspired and create their own masterpieces in the expansive Building Zone.
 Brick Heads unite!